ldab/WimB/README.md

 Other values shall be interpreted as multiples of 1 minute in this version of the protocol.
 ```

-** Requested Active Time value (T3324) iscoded as one byte (octet 3) of the GPRS Timer 3 information element coded as bitformat (e.g. "00100100" equals 4 minutes).  see the GPRS Timer 2 IE in 3GPP TS 24.008 Table10.5.163/3GPP TS 24.008 - page 668**
+**Requested Active Time value (T3324) iscoded as one byte (octet 3) of the GPRS Timer 2 information element coded as bitformat (e.g. "00100100" equals 4 minutes).  see the GPRS Timer 2 IE in 3GPP TS 24.008 Table10.5.163/3GPP TS 24.008 - page 668**

 ## Schematic